-Coney Island, in County Sligo, is approximately 400 acres and is so named because of the vast quantity of rabbits which can be spotted on the island at any time.
+Coney Island, in County Sligo, is approximately 1½ miles long by ¾ mile across and is so named because of the vast quantity of rabbits which can be spotted there at any time.

 In 1862 the island had a population of 124 people, with 45 children attending the local school.
-The island now has only one family of permanent inhabitants (traceable there back until the 1750s) but houses many other temporary residents, especially in the summer months.
+The island now has only one family of permanent inhabitants, who can trace their history on the island back to the 1750s.

 You will need waterproof shoes or boots if you intend to walk across the causeway to Coney Island.